parkolay/Dial-A-Dongle_Coarse_Adjust/Readme.md

-Using library Wire at version 1.0 in folder: C:..\Arduino15\packages\arduino\hardware\avr\1.8.6\libraries\Wire Using library Encoder at version 1.4.2 in folder: D:\Github\libraries\Encoder Using library SPI at version 1.0 in folder: C:..\Arduino15\packages\arduino\hardware\avr\1.8.6\libraries\SPI Sketch uses 18706 bytes (60%) of program storage space.
+Using library Wire at version 1.0 in folder: C:..\Arduino15\packages\arduino\hardware\avr\1.8.6\libraries\Wire Using library Encoder at version 1.4.2 in folder: D:\Github\libraries\Encoder Using library SPI at version 1.0 in folder: C:..\Arduino15\packages\arduino\hardware\avr\1.8.6\libraries\SPI Sketch uses 18658 bytes (60%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 1546 bytes (75%) of dynamic memory, leaving 502 bytes for local variables.
+Global variables use 1560 bytes (75%) of dynamic memory, leaving 488 bytes for local variables.
 Maximum is 2048 bytes.

-/*  DAP  initial check-in     02-09-2023

-/*  DAP  added coarse adjust  03-10-2023

-*/